cry-inc/gitomato/README.md

 - [x] Supports client-side caching using ETag based on git file hashes.
 - [x] Compiled to a single statically linked executable.
 - [x] Very small Docker container (less than 10 MB).
+- [x] Prebuilt binaries and Docker images.
+- [x] Runs out of the box on a Raspberry Pi.
+- [x] Implemented Rust (memory safe, fast, easy to build).

 ## Configuration
 See `gitomato --help` for all global parameters.